-Teaching ESOL to Adults with Limited Literacy (TEALL) Certificate Course Description
+Teaching ESOL to Adults with Limited Literacy (TEALL) Certificate

 This certificate program provides insight into the needs of adult English Language Learners who have minimal first language literacy.
 The course addresses questions such as:

 Participants attend 27 hours of in-person classes, in addition to 80 hours of study and reflection online as part of a professional community of practice.
-For those who wish, a 30-hour teaching practicum placement will be made available.

 Course Objectives & Outcomes

-By the end of the course, participants will be able to identify the needs of literacy learners, and will be able to create evidence-based instruction for learners in both literacy and multi-level English for Speakers of Other Languages (ESOL) classrooms.
-The course features a range of activities including classroom discussion, hands-on activities, observations of ESOL literacy classes, as well as an online component that allows participants to reflect on assigned readings and material presented during in-person meetings.
+By the end of the course, participants will be able to identify the needs of literacy learners and will be able to create evidence-based instruction for learners in both literacy and multi-level English for Speakers of Other Languages (ESOL) classrooms.
+The course features a range of activities including classroom discussion, hands-on activities, and observations of ESOL literacy classes, as well as an online component that allows participants to reflect on assigned readings and material presented during in-person meetings.

 William Linn has been teaching ESOL in community organizations since 2008.
 He earned his MA in TESOL from SIT Graduate Institute in 2011 and he has worked as a teacher trainer since 2015.
 William has also taught English Applied Linguistics in the SIT Graduate Institute's MA in TESOL program.
 William is currently the ESOL Professional Development Associate at the LAC and is an instructor in the TESLA certificate program.

 Please fill out this form if you would like to receive more information about the Spring 2020 TEALL course.
 Exact course dates will be published on this webpage in Fall of 2019.